tcltk/tklib/modules/tsw/README.txt

   - a tutorial in HTML format;
   - a reference page in HTML format.

-A toggleswitch is a mega-widget consisting of a horizontal trough (a fully rounded filled rectangle) and a slider (a filled circle contained in the trunk).
-It can have one of two possible switch states: on or off.
+A toggleswitch is a mega-widget consisting basically of a horizontal trough (a fully rounded filled rectangle) and a slider (a filled circle or fully rounded filled rectangle contained in the trunk).
+The widget also contains a ttk::label displaying an optional text to the trough's left; this child widget is only managed if the text specified with the "-text" or "-textvariable" option is a nonempty string.

+A toggleswitch widget can have one of two possible switch states: on or off.
 In the on state the slider is placed at the end of the trough, and in the off state at its beginning.
 The user can toggle between these two states with the mouse or the space key.